 Other things to take advantage of during a trip to NOLA include a great food scene which ranges from French-Creole to vegan, countless museums (the Mardi Gras Museum of Costumes and Culture would be perfect for this trip), and unique neighborhoods to explore like the hipster-cool Bywater District and the classic French Quarter.
 No matter how you choose to fill your days, though, New Orleans around Mardi Gras is sure to be a fantastic adventure!

-There’s nothing like an island getaway to get you through the tail end of winter, and Puerto Rico makes a great option that’s close to home for those coming from the continental US!
-You can spend days on end lounging on the warm beaches and snorkeling among the hundreds of different species of fish, but that’s not all that Puerto Rico has to offer.
+There’s nothing like an island getaway to get you through the tail end of winter.
+Puerto Rico makes a great option that’s close to home for those coming from the continental US!
+You can spend days on end lounging on the warm beaches and snorkeling among the hundreds of different species of fish.
+That’s not all that Puerto Rico has to offer, though.

 Stay in Old San Juan for a taste of history, hike until your heart is content in the lush El Yunque National Forest (a rainforest), and visit the glowing bioluminescent bays for awe-inspiring outdoor adventures.
 Enjoy fresh seafood, visit the Bacardi Rum Factory, or even take a day trip to a smaller neighboring island like Culebra!
 Whether you choose to relax and rejuvenate or dive head first into the history and culture, you’ll return home energized and looking forward to spring!